 The application assessment process has two stages:

-- we will assess all applications against the full criteria above to make a shortlist.
-We aim to inform you if you have been shortlisted by 6 November 2022.
+- We will assess all applications against the full criteria above to make a shortlist.
+We aim to inform you if you have been shortlisted in mid-November 2022.

 Further details about the interview will be provided to shortlisted candidates nearer the time.